stas-kotko/javascript-interview-cheatsheet/topics/Misc/event-loop.md

 | `mousemove`, `click` event | `queueMicrotask()` |

-_Microtasks_ come solely from our code!

 Immediately after every _macrotask_, the engine executes all tasks from _microtask_ queue, prior to running any other macrotasks or rendering or anything else.

 Event loop takes tasks from the queue and put them to the call stack.
-Each task in the queue executes each time the new iteration (tick) of the queue begins.
+Each task in the queue executes every time the new iteration (tick) of the queue begins.

 If we’d like to execute a function asynchronously (after the current code), but _before_ changes are rendered or new events handled, we can schedule it with `queueMicrotask()`